mrbobbytables/chronos/README.md

 * `JAVA_OPTS` - The Java environment variables that will be passed to Marathon at runtime.
 Generally used for adjusting memory allocation (`-Xms` and `-Xmx`).

-* `LIBPROCESS_IP` - The IP used to communicate with Mesos.
+* `LIBPROCESS_IP` - The ip in which libprocess will bind to. (defaults to `0.0.0.0`)

-* `LIBPROCESS_PORT` - The port that will be used for communicating with Mesos.
+* `LIBPROCESS_PORT` - The port used for libprocess communication (defaults to `9000`)

+* `LIBPROCESS_ADVERTISE_IP` - If set, this will be the 'advertised' or 'externalized' ip used for libprocess communication.
+Relevant when running an application that uses libprocess within a container, and should be set to the host IP in which you wish to use for Mesos communication.

+* `LIBPROCESS_ADVERTISE_PORT` - If set, this will be the 'advertised' or 'externalized' port used for libprocess communication.
+Relevant when running an application that uses libprocess within a container, and should be set to the host port you wish to use for Mesos communication.

 * `CHRONOS_LOG_DIR` - The directory in which the Chronos log files will be stored.